soda-inria/hazardous/doc/index.rst

 survival and competing risks settings, fully compatible with `scikit-learn <https://scikit-learn.org>`_.
-It can be used with scikit-learn tools such as pipelines, column transformers, cross-validation, hyper-parameter seach tools, etc.
+It can be used with scikit-learn tools such as pipelines, column transformers, cross-validation, hyper-parameter search tools, etc.

 ..
 This package will also offer neural network based estimators by leveraging `PyTorch <https://pytorch.org>`_ and `skorch